What strategies can be used to increase energy supply?

 Disadvantages

-- Warm water released into rivers and the sea can have a negative impact on marine ecosystems
+- Warm water released into rivers and the sea can harm marine ecosystems

 - Electric generation requires the construction of reservoirs